ElectronReactJS/.github/CONDUCT.md

 ## Introduction

 This Code of Conduct provides guidelines for all members and contributors within the ElectronReactJS organization.
 Our goal is to maintain a cohesive, respectful, and collaborative environment across all our projects, particularly those combining Electron and React technologies.

+## Automatic Translation

+This project utilizes the [GPT Translate](https://github.com/3ru/gpt-translate) GitHub action to automatically translate Markdown files from English to Brazilian Portuguese upon each push to the main branch.

+### How It Works

+Upon each push to the `main` branch, the GPT Translate action is triggered to translate all Markdown (`.md`) files in the current directory to Brazilian Portuguese.
+The translated files are then saved with the `_PT_BR.md` suffix, making the content accessible in both English and Portuguese.

 ## Contribution Guidelines